 Study tour to Bhutan

-A study tour to Bhutan is planned in the dairy sector.
-Two experienced Swiss dairy farmers and/or cheese makers will travel for a month to Bhutan to share their knowledge and experience with dairy farmers and local dairy units.
-The aim is to exchange knowhow on milking, pasture management, forage production as well as butter, yoghurt and cheese making.
-The Swiss candidates will work hand in hand with farmers and cheese makers in Bhutan.
-The practice-oriented cooperation will contribute to open new horizons, for all participants.
+A study tour to Bhutan has been organised for the dairy sector.
+Two experienced Swiss dairy farmers and/or cheese makers have been for a month in Bhutan to share their knowledge and experience with dairy farmers and local dairy units.
+The aim was to exchange knowhow on milking, pasture management, forage production as well as butter, yoghurt and cheese making.
+The Swiss candidates worked hand in hand with farmers and cheese makers in Bhutan.
+This practice-oriented cooperation contributed to open new horizons, for all participants.

 This year’s candidates

-Michela Esposto, a farmer and cheese maker from Glarus, will in June travel to Bhutan as a volunteer and share her rich experience as an Alpine dairywomen.
+Michela Esposto, a farmer and cheese maker from Glarus, has been in June as a volunteer to Bhutan to share her rich experience as an Alpine dairywomen.

-Rut Martina Janett, an agronomist from Grisons, will travel in September to Bhutan to exchange with dairy farmers on cattle management and fodder production.
+Rut Martina Janett, an agronomist from Grisons, has been in September to Bhutan to exchange with dairy farmers on cattle management and fodder production.

 Pema and Yethro, members of the Khemdro cooperative, producing datshi, a traditional fresh cheese, in Phobjikha (Photo: Tina Roner)